 What are the unique benefits of your brand?
 What can it offer that others cannot?
 How do its products and services solve customer issues?

 The most effective way to do this is by creating a brand positioning map.
-This essentially gives a visual layout of similar brands in respect to attributes and characteristics.
-Ultimately, it will inform you how consumers perceive your brand compared to others.
+This gives a visual layout of similar brands in respect to attributes and characteristics.
+Ultimately, it will inform you how customers perceive your brand compared to others.

 As you can see from the pic above, a brand positioning map details how brands land on different traits, benefits and qualities.

-In this example, which I created based on my own preferences, you can see that Reign energy drinks are of great value and healthy.
-Red Bull and Monster have great taste and solid drinkability.
-Rockstar has the best taste overall.
+In this example, which I created based on my own preferences, you can see that Reign energy drinks are healthy and inexpensive.
+Red Bull and Monster are less of a value and are unhealthy.
+Rockstar has good value but is unhealthy.

 Each mapping you create should contain an axis of characteristics known to be important to your target market.